Arjunmadhan/Todo_radicalstart/README.md

 MySQL database for storing tasks

-MySql=> Use your table for storing data. create schema todoapp;
+MySql=> Use your password for connecting with Mysql storing data. create schema todoapp;
 use todoapp;
 CREATE TABLE IF NOT EXISTS tasks (